POST TRAUMATIC STRESS DISORDER (PTSD)

-You do not have to have directly experienced an event, you could be a witness or have been told about it 3rd hand.
+Post Traumatic Stress Disorder (PTSD) is a mental health problem caused by exposure to either a single event, a series of events or prolonged exposure to traumatic events.
+You do not have to have directly experienced the event, you could be a witness or have been told about it.
+These events could include:

 - Combat exposure